Thinking about living in Munich as an expat? With our tips and tricks, you'll be well prepared for your new life in the Bavarian capital.

 There are a number of much-used online search portals where you can both search for apartment listings and post a search ad yourself.
 Here you can search according to personal preference and budget and contact the landlords or brokers of the apartments directly.

 As is so often the case, first impressions count.
 Housing providers are very keen on finding the right tenant for their property.
 This applies in particular with regard to your personal and financial situation.
 In your response to an advertisement, assure the landlord that you will treat the apartment with care and will pay your rent reliably.
 Also explain your professional situation.
-A proof of income or employment attached to your application can also do no harm.

 As already mentioned, the search is very difficult; it is not uncommon for 100 applicants to apply for a publicly advertised apartment!
 What's more, many apartments that become available are passed on under the table and don't even find their way onto public housing portals.
 As everywhere else in the world, contacts are invaluable when looking for an apartment.
 Also take advantage of the opportunities offered by social media.
 For example, there are several groups on Facebook where current tenants are looking for a successor.